Updated: Jan 7

 So, what does that look like?
 Balance.
 Not earth-shattering, but true.
 The ‘secret’ to New Year health is just reigning back the excess of the previous month and crowding out the rich and sweet temptations with more nourishing foods.
 Longer term, it means understanding what drives your eating habits and your relationship with food.
 Change that and you'll never look back.

 New Year, New You?
 Sounds exhausting.
 Let’s take a more balanced approach.
-These are my five tips for a healthier 2022.
+These are my five tips for a healthier year ahead.
 And remember, it doesn’t have to be an all-or-nothing approach.